Pakchunk/Nacro/README.md

 #### Our Discord server: https://discord.gg/fcusXHDVdb
 ---
 # Open source
-### Nacro was created to be open sourced, for learners and those just interested, we are also open to any constructive criticism, feel free to make a pull request if you notice sloppy code or if you have any additions!
+### Nacro was created to be open sourced, for learners, contributors and those just interested.
+We are also open to any constructive criticism, feel free to make a pull request if you notice sloppy code or if you have any additions!
 ---
 # Branches
 If you would like to see Nacro's original commits and original rewrite, you can view them here: [og branch(dllmain)](https://github.com/Pakchunk/Nacro/tree/dllmain), [fisch's rewrite](https://github.com/Pakchunk/Nacro/tree/Rewrite)